 Growing up in Vega Alta ( Puerto Rico ) Bernie, a very devoted classical guitar student, wanted to become a professional musician.
 As a young man, growing into a naturally athletic body, Williams shared his free time between playing baseball and studying music.
 As his baseball playing skills developed Bernie was forced to choose between music and sports.

 Soon he became a pro baseball player (switch hitter for the New York Yankees (1991-2006)), but he never stopped playing and studying music.
 Nowadays Williams is a critically-acclaimed jazz recording artist.

 Canadian race car driver (CART, NASCAR, F1) and multiple world championship winner Jacques Joseph Charles Villeneuve, recently debuted as a singer-songwriter.
 He released an acoustic-pop-rock album called “Private Paradise”, featuring himself singing and playing the guitar.

 The single “Accepterais-tu ?”, in which he asks his loved one to marry him, written in Canadian French, is one of 4 songs in French, the other 9 tracks are in English.
-Villeneuve co-wrote one song with his sister Melanie, a song about their dad, Formula One driver Gilles Villeneuve, who died in a 140 mph crash in the final lap of the 1982 Belgian Grand Prix, when Jacques was eleven years old.
+Villeneuve co-wrote one song with his sister Melanie.
+A song about their dad, Formula One driver Gilles Villeneuve.
+He died in a 140 mph crash in the final lap of the 1982 Belgian Grand Prix, when Jacques was eleven years old.

 Jacques Villeneuve bought his first guitar and started writing songs in 1996, at the beginning of his Formula One career.
-During the late 1990s Villeneuve was engaged to Australian singer Dannii Minogue who stimulated his desire to express himself through music.
+During the late 1990s Villeneuve was engaged to Australian singer Dannii Minogue.
+She stimulated his desire to express himself through music.

 I am stupidly passionate about music, it has become a bit of a drug.
 I buy tons of CD’s.
 It makes my wife crazy, but you know it’s cheaper than buying watches or stuff like that!